 This is a never ending job just as it is at home!
 Keeping our churchyard tidy and attractive is a way of serving the local people who pass through and those who use the church weekly or for special events such as weddings and funerals.
 We also run regular working days for the church and gardens so look out for the notices and join in with the fellowship as you dig and dust!
 If you are beyond heavy work but can make a cup of tea then come along and do that!
-Speak to Alan, Debbie or Tony for details.
+Speak to Lesley for details.

 We are blessed with some wonderfully creative people who decorate the church for special occasions with candles and amazing flower displays.
 Why not join in and develop your own creative talents – speak to Sue Madden.